TejaChalumuri/Assignment5_Teja_Scalable/README.md

 Root Mean Square Error (RMSE) on test data = 0.7281846575358627 R-squared on test data = 0.9906381979944923

-## As we can see that the R-squared value is 99.06% we have no need to hyper tune the model
+## As we can see that the R-squared value is 99.06% we do not need to hyper tune the model